levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 Tech demo video: [Levelhead - Glossary of Advanced Techniques](https://youtu.be/m1AH-9Dm4gk?t=10) - Flan

 ### ISJ2.0 _(Infinite Super Jump 2)_
 The Double Super Jump technique can be chained by re-grabbing the jumped off packages.
-This allows for infinite vertical or diagonal distances.
+This allows for **infinite** vertical or diagonal distances.

 Tech demo video: [Levelhead - Glossary of Advanced Techniques](https://youtu.be/m1AH-9Dm4gk?t=14) - Flan

 ### Super Leap
 After jumping off a surface with horizontal momentum (such as a horizontally moving flyblock), throw the package ahead.
 Once GR-18 catches up to the package and is ‘standing’ on it, press jump.
 Optionally, down grab to retain the package.
-Can be done infinitely.
+Can be done **infinitely**.